fuzzylogicxx/fuzzylogic/posts/javascript-promises-explained.md

 - fulfilled (the operation completed successfully)
 - rejected (the operation failed)

-We say a pending promise can either be fulfilled with a value, or rejected with a reason (error).
+We say a pending promise can go on to be either fulfilled with a value, or rejected with a reason (error).

-We also talk about a promise being _settled_ when it is no longer pending therefore is either fulfilled or rejected, and is ready to be acted upon accordingly.
+We also talk about a promise being _settled_ when it is no longer pending.

 One memorable analogy was provided in Mariko Kosaka’s _[The Promise of a Burger Party](https://web.archive.org/web/20190212114232/http://kosamari.com/notes/the-promise-of-a-burger-party)_.
 In it she describes the scenario of ordering a burger from, say, Burger King.
 It goes something like this: